npwoods/bletchmame/README.md

 ## Version History

 - 2.17 (TBD)
+	- Fixing BletchMAME's LUA code to be compatible with MAME 0.253 and after
 	- Now using default MSYS2 Qt static build (6.2.1 as of November 2022)

 - 2.16 (2022-Aug-14)